bhserna/todos-spine-rails/README.markdown

-The classic Todos app using Rails
+The classic Todos app using spine.js and Rails